 You’ll also have to pay the flight change charge and, if applicable, the fare difference.
 The second option is to miss a flight due to an airline error.
-If you miss a layover flight due to the airline’s error, the airline will rebook you on another trip at no cost to you.
+If you miss a layover flight due to the airline’s error, the airline will rebook you on another trip at no cost.
 If you can book another ticket for the following day, the airline will additionally provide you with lodging.

 - Best TSA-Approved Luggage Locks